Despite fall, muted FY18 outlook will keep pharma stocks under pressure

 on Tuesday, especially on pricing pressures and product approvals.

-of Centrum Broking believe that a 10 per cent decline from the current levels will take valuations to attractive levels and investors can start accumulating large-cap pharma stocks
+of Centrum Broking, believes a 10 per cent decline from the current levels will take valuations to attractive levels and investors can start accumulating large-cap pharma stocks

 with a holding period of at least two years.

-are focusing on specialty drugs and complex generics, which have higher entry barriers, to turn the tide.
-But, the higher R&D on these products will take time to bear fruit, with stocks expected to languish in the near-term.
+Most companies are focusing on specialty drugs and complex generics, which have higher entry barriers, to turn the tide.
+But, the higher research and development (R&D) on these products will take time to bear fruit, with stocks expected to languish in the near-term.

 Cadila Healthcare

-The stock was up two per cent on Monday as the company’s March quarter (Q4) numbers were one of the few to meet analysts’ expectations.
-The management commentary indicating resolution of issues at the Moraiya plant by Q2FY18 is the key trigger for the stock.
-The company, which has the largest abbreviated new drug applications (ANDAs), at 198, among Indian pharma companies, guided for 20-25 ANDA approvals for FY18, which includes limited competition products; but this hinges on the US FDA nod for the Moraiya plant.
+The stock was up two per cent on Monday, as the company’s March quarter (Q4) numbers were one of the few to meet analysts’ expectations.
+The management commentary indicating resolution of issues at the Moraiya plant by Q2FY18 is a key trigger for the stock.
+The company, which has the largest Abbreviated New Drug Applications (ANDAs), at 198, among Indian pharma companies, said for 20-25 ANDA approvals for FY18, which include limited competition products.
+But, this hinges on the FDA nod for its Moraiya plant.
 Given the triggers, most analysts have upgraded their financial estimates for the company.
 Edelweiss Securities analysts believe the company could achieve best-in-class US growth among peers, which will drive strong earnings growth over FY17-19.

 Cipla